DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.md

 Method | Description
 ------ | -----
-`sibling()` | Finds all sibling  elements (not nodes) of all nodes in the matching set.
+`sibling()` | Finds all sibling  elements (not nodes) of all nodes in the matched set.
-`sibling(index)` | Finds all sibling  elements (not nodes) of all nodes in the matching set and filters them by `index`.
+`sibling(index)` | Finds all sibling  elements (not nodes) of all nodes in the matched set and filters them by `index`.
 Elements are indexed as they appear in their parents' `childNodes` collections.
 The `index` parameter is zero-based.
-If `index` is negative, the index is counted from the end of the matching set.
+If `index` is negative, the index is counted from the end of the matched set.
-`sibling(cssSelector)` | Finds all sibling elements (not nodes) of all nodes in the matching set and filters them by `cssSelector`.
+`sibling(cssSelector)` | Finds all sibling elements (not nodes) of all nodes in the matched set and filters them by `cssSelector`.
-`sibling(filterFn, dependencies)` |  Finds all sibling elements (not nodes) of all nodes in the matching set and filters them by the `filterFn` predicate.
+`sibling(filterFn, dependencies)` |  Finds all sibling elements (not nodes) of all nodes in the matched set and filters them by the `filterFn` predicate.
 Use an optional `dependencies` parameter to pass functions, variables or objects to the `filterFn` function.
 See [Filtering DOM Elements by Predicates](#filtering-dom-elements-by-predicates).

 ```js
 // Selects all siblings of all td elements.